Drivers, experience and crash history

 Who drives your car

-Under the old system, if a friend borrowed your car and caused a crash, the claim would go on your crash history, rather than theirs.
+Under the old model, if a friend borrowed your car and caused a crash, the claim would go on your crash history, rather than theirs.
 As of September 1, crashes follow the driver – so the claim will go on your friend’s crash history, not yours.
 This helps to make sure the right person is held accountable for the crash.

 Listing drivers won’t necessarily mean you pay more.
 It will depend on each listed driver’s experience and crash history.